zetetos/gt-telemetry/README.md

 ## Features

-* Support for all fields contained within the telemetry data packet.
+* Support for all known fields contained within the telemetry data packet.
+* Support for all current telemetry formats (A, B and ~)
 * Access data in both metric and imperial units.
 * An additional field for the differential gear ratio is computed based on the rolling wheel diameter of the driven wheels.
-* A vehicle inventory database for providing the follwing information on a given vehicle ID:
+* A vehicle inventory database with methods for providing the following information on a given vehicle ID:
   * Manufacturer
   * Model
   * Year